 The execution of individuals with mental disorder (mental illness or intellectual disability) is clearly prohibited by international law.
 The presence of mental disorder and how it has been handled during the investigatory or trial process may render a conviction unsafe.
 In capital cases, where the consequences of any errors are potentially irreversible, norms of international law have developed to protect those with mental disorder.
 The United Nations (UN) Safeguards Guaranteeing Protection of the Rights of Those Facing the Death Penalty embody norms of customary international law that exclude individuals suffering from mental illness and intellectual disability from the death penalty, whether at the stage of sentence or execution.
 The UN Human Rights Commission has repeatedly called on states not to impose the death penalty on a person suffering from any form of mental disorder or to execute any such person.
-At the national level, the vast majority of states recognise, in principle, the exemption of the safeguard.
+At the national level, the vast majority of states recognise, in principle, the exemption of mentally disordered persons from the death penalty, but the real difficulty lies in the implementation of the safeguard.